Background pattern

 4. Possible Adverse Effects

-Consult your doctor immediately if you experience or suspect you may experience any of the following side effects.
+Consult your doctor immediately if you suffer or suspect that you may suffer from any of the following effects.
 You may need urgent medical attention.

 Heart problems: